liupoyip/myDAQ/readme.md

 # Intro
 This application is intended to create a demo for a measurement system, allowing future successors to directly utilize the sensor signals in the measuring apparatus.
-Simultaneously, the source code is made open, enabling the successor to make modifications freely.
+The source code is open source, enabling the successor to make modifications freely.

-This application is developed for Nation Instrument's data acquisition(DAQ) device by Python.
+The application is developed for Nation Instrument's data acquisition(DAQ) device by Python.
 The package controlling core of DAQ is **nidaqmx**, and the UI framework used is **PySide6**.

 ## Application demo